Population growth, gains will drive Wisconsin redistricting

 MADISON, Wis.
 (AP) — Wisconsin’s redistricting battle shifted into high gear Thursday with the release of detailed census numbers that show a growing diverse population in urban areas, rural population losses and other shifts that will determine congressional boundary lines and what parts of the state gain or lose seats in the Legislature.

-Wisconsin's overall population grew by just about 4%, enough for the state to keep its eight existing congressional districts but not enough for it to gain a ninth seat.
+Wisconsin’s overall population grew by nearly 4%, enough for the state to keep its eight existing congressional districts but not enough for it to gain a ninth seat.
+The state’s white population dropped by 3.4%, while the Hispanic population grew by 33.1%, or about 111,000 people.
+The Black population grew by 4.8%, or about 17,000 people.

 Dane County, which includes Madison, grew by 15% over the decade, adding more than 73,000 people, the largest increase of any county, the census data showed.
 Milwaukee County, the state’s largest by population at around 939,000, lost just under 1% of its population, or 8,246 people.